 The surname is one of those rare Irish names that is derived from a place name; in this case, from Corballis.
 Corballis is derived from the Gaelic "cor baile," which means "odd or twisted towland."
 This most likely refers to the shape of the land in this region.
 Today there are several places named Corbally in

 , and Waterford.

 in the barony of Balrothery.
 Irish history was greatly influenced by the

 of 1172, and thereafter, the surnames of Irish Gaelic clanns and septs and many of the Norman families became almost indistinguishable.
 This family name was found later in Tallaght and Saggart where they represented the first recorded reference to the name.
 This is a name which is derived from a place name.
 The name was found later in County Louth.

-This web page shows only a small excerpt of our Corballis research.Another 185 words (13 lines of text) are included under the topic Early Corballis History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Corballis research.Another 93 words (7 lines of text) are included under the topic Early Corballis History in all our PDF Extended History products and printed products wherever possible.